Daly187/DalyDough-5.0/README.md

 - **Source:** All market data is sourced from the **Financial Modeling Prep (FMP) API**.
 - **API Module (`src/lib/api/fmp-api.ts`):** This is the single point of contact with the external FMP API.
     - It contains a `fetchWithCache` function that provides simple in-memory caching to avoid redundant API calls.
+The cache TTL is set to 10 minutes.
     - It exports two specific functions:
         - `fetchQuote(symbol)`: Fetches the live spot price and daily change for a currency pair.
         - `fetchHistorical(symbol, limit)`: Fetches historical price data (Open, High, Low, Close) for a specified period.